 Cemetery Dance Magazine Subscription

 Cemetery Dance is the World Fantasy Award-winning magazine of horror, dark mystery, and suspense.
-Published one to four times a year, each issue is packed with 100 to 144 pages of short stories, articles, columns, interviews, news, and reviews!
+Published about once per year, each issue is packed with 104 to 136 pages of short stories, articles, columns, interviews, news, and reviews!

 Our stunning full-color covers are painted by the best artists in the business including Bernie Wrightson, Phil Parks, Alan M. Clark, Glenn Chadbourne, Chad Savage, Jill Bauman, Caniglia, Charles Lang, Stacy Drum, Allen Koszowski, and many other horror greats.
 And there's even more striking artwork inside the magazine, too!

-Covering the entire horror field for more than twenty years now, Cemetery Dance is a terrific value for the $9.95 cover price.
-The biggest names in the genre are already working on brand new fiction for the next few issues, plus we've lined up great interviews and other cool exclusives you won't read anywhere else.
+Covering the entire horror field, Cemetery Dance is a terrific value for the $9.95 cover price.
+The biggest names in the genre are already working on brand new fiction for the next few issues, plus we've lined up great interviews and other coolexclusives you won't read anywhere else.

 In addition to the great short stories and insightful interviews in every issue, there is also a great mix of regular columns.
 These include: